-While it’s not a perfect science, I prefer custom workouts with both duration goals as well as pace or pace range goals.
+While it’s not a perfect science, I prefer custom workouts with both duration goals and pace or pace range goals.

 Speed and Vo2 max workouts should be the most precise.

-Stamina and lactate threshold workouts should be very precise too but a small range works here too.
+Stamina and lactate threshold workouts should be exact, too, but a small range works here too.